c0n0I/CMPE131ProjectMilestone2/README.md

 4. Default user is created in database to test the application

-     Enter "testuser" in username to login
+     Enter "testuser" in username to login as student Enter "instructor" in usernmae to login as instructor

 Screenshots:
 Home Page